 For Hexyl Salicylate, separate exposure assessments are performed in this section for the dermal and oral, and inhalation routes.
 As can be seen, a Tier 1 deterministic approach with maximum % use levels yields a favourable outcome and in this case of assessing the aggregate exposure to Hexyl Salicylate (and the resulting systemic exposure to salicylic acid) further Tier 2 modelling was not necessary to refine exposure.
 Refinement may be undertaken if considering the use of Hexyl Salicylate in the context of combined exposure to salicylic acid from multiple sources, but such evaluations are the subject of a separate exercise.

-18 3.2.4.1 Calculation of Systemic Exposure Dose (SED) - dermal route
+3.2.4.1 Calculation of Systemic Exposure Dose (SED) - dermal route experience in g product per day, for 17 different cosmetic products, and as calculated in mg/kg bw/day (see Table 4).

 In adults